Roquette Frères: Products

 Roquette's products fall into five major product categories; native starches and proteins, physically and chemically modified starches, hydrolyzed and isomerised products, hydrogenated products, and fermentation process derivatives and fine chemicals.
-In 2021, Roquette ranked first in the Modified Starch category of FoodTalks' Global Food Thickener Companies list and third on Foodtalks' Global Top 40 Plant Protein Companies list.
+In 2021, Roquette ranked first in the Modified Starch category of FoodTalks' Global Food Thickener Companies list, and third on Foodtalks' Global Top 40 Plant Protein Companies list.
 Roquette is world leader in polyols (sugar alcohols) such as Lycasin.

 Legal disputes

 In November 2010, Roquette Freres SA joined with Solazyme Inc., a San Francisco maker of algae-based biofuel and nutritional products, to form Solazyme Roquette Nutritionals LLC (SRN).
 Solazyme Inc. leaves the venture in June 2013.

 In mid-2014, Roquette announces the opening of a microalgae production unit at its industrial site in Lestrem, France.

-In February 2015 Roquette Freres SA loses legal battle against Solazyme Inc. with the arbitration panel awarding all SRN patents to Solazyme Inc.
+In February 2015, Roquette Freres SA lost its legal battle against Solazyme Inc., with the arbitration panel awarding all SRN patents to Solazyme Inc.